 Should the award recipient be deceased or disabled at the time of the Annual Session at which the award is to be presented, his/her spouse or next-of-kin will be entitled to and offered full remuneration as outlined above.
 The spouse or next-of-kin will also be offered the opportunity to accept the award on the recipient’s behalf.

-An AAO committee of past presidents will select the recipient in 2023 for recognition at the 2024 Annual Session.
-The 2024 AAO Annual Session will be held in New Orleans, Louisiana.
+An AAO committee of past presidents will select the recipient in 2024 for recognition at the 2025 Annual Session.
+The 2025 AAO Annual Session will be held in Philadelphia, PA.

 Nominations should be submitted online.
 If you have questions, please contact